LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   # ...
 ```

 Since *docstrings* only document the source code, but do not provide simple how-to-use instructions, the documentation framework *Sphinx* [@SphinxDocumentation] is used for this purpose.
-This framework makes it possible to generate (+html) or (+pdf) documentation from various source code documentation formats, such as the used *docstrings*.
+This framework offers the functionality to generate (+html) or (+pdf) documentation from various source code documentation formats, such as the used *docstrings*.

 These are converted into a Markdown format in an intermediate step and this also allows to add further user documentation such as examples or installation instructions.
 In order to make the documentation created by *Sphinx* accessible to the user, there are, as with the package management by *PyPi* services, which provide the (+mrp)-library documentation online.

 Once the finished documentation has been generated from static (+html) files, it is stored in the project repository.
 Another publication option is to host the documentation via online services such as \href{https://readthedocs.com}{ReadTheDocs}, where users can make documentation for typical software projects available to others.